ksuwal22/INST490-Capstone-Project/README.md

 data.ipynd: jupyter notebook where we merged our data

-statistics.ipynb : jupyter notebook where we performed all our statistical analysis and created out prediction model
+statistics.ipynb: jupyter notebook where we performed all our statistical analysis and created out prediction model

+soil.ipynb: jupyter notebook of correlations between soil and weather and corn yeilds showing impact of AI